StatGenPRD/GDCgtx/HowToRun.md

 ```
 stop.before.make=TRUE
 ```
 in [config.txt](#config).
 Then [submit](#Submit) and the job should finish in a few minutes so you can quickly [review](#Review) except the final report won't exist.
 Instead, you can inspect the analysis-dataset.csv file in each of the analysis/group directories in ```Analysis/analyses``` which includes the model statement, candidate variant list, and the relevant processed endpoints & covariates.
 And you can check the options.R file in these same directories which include the high-level (cross-analysis) options specified in [config.txt](#config).
-The other file that may be in these directories is CV.bed which contains a 500kb flank of the candidate variantsIf everything looks good, reset
+The other file that may be in these directories is CV.bed which contains a 500kb flank of the candidate variants.
+If everything looks good, reset
 ```
 #stop.before.make=TRUE
 ```